 L --> G["Grafana"]

-Using the Grafana Helm charts:
+Start with the Grafana Helm charts.

 helm repo add grafana https://grafana.github.io/helm-charts